insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 Afterwards, I remove the extra apps thats I don't need, for me these include totem (GNOME Videos), GNOME Weather, Firefox (pre-installed version), GNOME Terminal etc.

-Typically I play around with some extensions or have mixed feelings about some (**\***) but these are the extensions that I use from the Extensions Manager app and use:
+Typically I play around with some extensions or have mixed feelings about some (**\***) but these are the extensions that I install from the Extensions Manager app and use:

 - AppIndicator and KStatusNotifierItem Support
 - Blur my Shell **\***
 - Caffeine
-- Clipboard History
-- Dash to Dock **\***
+- Dash to Dock
 - GSConnect
+- Pano - Clipboard Manager
 - Rounded Window Corners

 {{<alert>}}
-I do not recommend installing a lot of extensions as they could slow down your system or worse some could be left unmaintained/lose support across GNOME updates.
+I do not recommend installing a lot of extensions as they could slow down your system or some could be left unmaintained/lose support across GNOME updates.
 {{</alert>}}

 ## Firefox Tweaks